Karapiru’s story of life on the run

 The Awá year is divided into ‘sun’ and ‘rain’; the rains are controlled by celestial beings called ‘maira’ who oversee vast reservoirs in the sky.
 When the moon is full, Awá men, their dark hair speckled white with king vulture down, commune with the spirits through a chant-induced trance, during a sacred ritual that lasts until dawn.

 For centuries their way of life has been one of peaceful symbiosis with the rainforest.
-Then, over the course of four decades, they witnessed the destruction of their homeland – more than 30% of one of their territories has now been razed – and the murder of their people at the hands of ‘karaí’, or ‘non-Indians’.
-Today they are not only one of the last hunter-gatherer tribes in Brazil, but the most threatened tribe on earth.
+But in recent decades, they have witnessed the destruction of their homeland and the murder of their people at the hands of ‘karaí’, or ‘non-Indians’.
+Today they are not only one of the last hunter-gatherer tribes in Brazil, but one of the most threatened tribes on Earth.

-Karapiru’s harrowing story really begins with a chance discovery 45 years ago, when American geologists were carrying out an aerial survey of the region’s mineral resources.
+Karapiru’s harrowing story really begins with a chance discovery in the late 1960s, when American geologists were carrying out an aerial survey of the region’s mineral resources.
 When the helicopter needed to refuel, the pilot decided to land on a tree-less summit high in the Carajás Mountains.
 One geologist reputedly noticed a scattering of black-grey rocks on the ground; he recognised them as iron ore.
 In fact the soil beneath him contained what a geological magazine would later refer to as, ‘a thick layer of Jaspilites and lenses of hard hematite.’
 In layman’s terms, the prospectors had just touched down on the planet’s richest iron ore deposit.

 Their discovery swiftly gave rise to the development of the Great Carajas Project, an agro-industrial scheme financed by the U.S., Japan, the World Bank and the then-EEC.
 It consisted of a dam, aluminium smelters and later included charcoal camps and cattle ranches.
 Tarmacked roads that destroyed swathes of primary rainforest and a long-distance railway that cut through the Awá tribe’s territory on its 900 km course to the coast were built to transport workers in and minerals out.
 But the project’s industrial show-piece was a chasm gouged from the forest floor – one so vast that it could be seen from space – and one which would, in time, become the world’s largest open-cast mine.